-The Trump administration is considering establishing a narrower definition of gender under Title IX, according to a memo obtained by the New York Times.
-The proposal suggests that "sex means a person's status as male or female based on immutable biological traits identifiable by or before birth," according to the memo, which was drafted by the Department of Health and Human Services.
+Last fall, the Trump administration considered establishing a narrower definition of gender under Title IX, according to a memo obtained by the New York Times.
+The proposal suggested that "sex means a person's status as male or female based on immutable biological traits identifiable by or before birth," according to the memo, which was drafted by the Department of Health and Human Services.

 If this definition were adopted, it could be more difficult for transgender students to raise complaints of sex discrimination at colleges, reports Scott Jaschik for Inside Higher Ed.

 This news—coupled with the 2017 decision by the Department of Education and the Department of Justice to reverse protections for transgender students—has likely left many students on your campus feeling vulnerable, confused, and angry.

 But even before these rollbacks were proposed, transgender students faced challenges navigating college campuses, writes Z Nicolazzo, an assistant professor of transgender studies in education at the University of Arizona, for Inside Higher Ed.